 MSP International Airport - Delta Air Lines Hub

-Saint Paul is just eight miles from the award-winning Minneapolis / St. Paul International Airport - a Delta Air Lines hub.
+Saint Paul is just eight miles from the award-winning Minneapolis/St. Paul International Airport.

 The airport is managed and run by the Metropolitan Airports Commission (MAC), a public corporation established in 1943 by the Minnesota State legislature to provide for coordinated aviation services throughout the Twin Cities metropolitan area.